IACETH/prescribeSM_cesm_1.2.x/README.rst

 Installation
 ------------
 - add the 3 source files in the SourceMod/src.clm folder and build cesm normally

 Usage
 -----
 - if you set SOILLIQ or SOILICE to -1 at a gridpoint, LIQ and ICE are calculated interactively at this point!
 - this can be used to prescribe SM only regionally
 - to prescribe SM only at certain time steps may not work with the current implementation

 ..
 NOTE::
   CLM does not provide a sensible result if you prescribe only *one* of SOILLIQ/ SOILICE.

 - add the namelist called *&prescribe_SM* to a file called *prescribe_SM_nl* to the run folder of the simulation (RUNDIR in env_run.xml)
 - see also the example namelist provided

+Namelist
+^^^^^^^^

 pSMfile : string
   path to the history file containing SOILLIQ and SOILICE